 In addition, Lunch Bunch gatherings are available each week where students have the option to join the ERC during their lunch break to meet new peers, socialize with friends while participating in games as well as fun activities!
 Lastly, we collaborate with local outside agencies to provide FREE parent education workshops on various important topics throughout the school year.

 Should you feel that your child may benefit from a counseling service, please feel free to contact me.
-I am available Monday through Friday by phone (949) 936- 6347 or email firstname.lastname@example.org.
+I am on site Monday through Wednesday.
+You can reach me via phone (949) 936- 6347 or email firstname.lastname@example.org.

 Second Step Program